Primarter/AnimationClipUpdater/README.md

 Using this script, you will also avoid losing any reference to the clips (e.g. in animators).

+If you use this script or found it helpful, I'd appreciate proper credit and would love to hear about it.

-I hope this is helpful, if you have any suggestions, complaints or feel like something isn't right about this script, contact me at primarter@gmail.com.
+If you have any suggestions, complaints or feel like something isn't right about this script, contact me at primarter@gmail.com.